opensafely/documentation/docs/releasing-files.md

 If you are unsure about anything, please email us: disclosurecontrol@opensafely.org.

+!!! note
     Remember to also always check the [permitted study results policy](https://www.opensafely.org/policies-for-researchers/#permitted-study-results-policy) as it describes any additional rules regarding the release of data describing organisations and regions.

 ### Further reading